Sometimes the simplest things are the best things. And there is nothing simpler than this martini with blue cheese olives.

 Ice is an often overlooked ingredient in a drink, yet it is one of the most important ingredients.
 And for this Classic martini with blue cheese olives, there is no exception to that rule.

-Watching this scene always leaves me wanting just that, an ice cold martini.
-Uma’s character, Andera, understood the importance of the ice, just as I do.
-Perhaps she is my spirit animal.
+Watching this scene always leaves me wanting just that, an ice-cold martini.

 So please make sure you not only have enough ice to chill the gin and vermouth, but that you have plenty to fill the glass to ensure that it is extra cold when you are ready to begin pouring.